HakaiInstitute/Beaked-Hazelnut-population-genetics/README.md

 ## Resources

-See the data dictionary file for a complete description of data variables, units and descriptions.

 This repository contains the following data files:

 1. Sample_metadata.csv - Collection metadata for all tissue samples analyzed in this study.